datakind/permanent-colandr-back/docs/dev-env-setup.md

 Open the system paths file, `/etc/paths`, in a text editor, and move the line `/usr/local/bin` from the bottom of the file to the top (if it wasn't like this already).
 If you had to make a change to the file, reboot the computer.
 After rebooting, the command `which psql` command should return `/usr/local/bin/psql`.

 Homebrew automatically created a database superuser account with the same login as your current Mac OS account.
-Let's create a dedicated user named `app` for connecting to and owning the app's database:
+Let's create a dedicated user named `colandr_app` for connecting to and owning the app's database:

 ```
 $ createuser --echo --pwprompt --superuser --createdb colandr_app